ruchithareddy269/DM-Assignment-4/README.md

 Observations: Key insights and findings from the auto EDA.
 __Part3-Apache Beam in Colab__

-Dataset Selection: A dataset that showcases Apache Beam's features.
+Dataset : A dataset that showcases Apache Beam's features.

 Objective: Set up and demonstrate Apache Beam's capabilities within Google Colab.

-Structure:

 Introduction: Introduction to Apache Beam and its relevance.
 Setting up Apache Beam in Colab: Installation and setup process.